WHY DO CHRISTIANS TAKE THE BIBLE SERIOUSLY?

 • Thomas was run through the body with a spear in southeast India

-Countless people (including myself!) who would testify that they were immoral, godless sinners, drowning in a cesspool of sins (harmful to themselves and others), have been transformed into men and women who reflect Jesus as they have prayerfully read the Bible.
-I have seen it over and over!
+Wherever the Bible has gone and been received—from prisons to remote villages deep inside third-world countries—it has transformed people’s lives for good.
+Millions of people who would tell you that they were immoral, godless sinners have been transformed into men and women who reflect Jesus as they have prayerfully read the Bible.

-In addition to changing lives, the Bible has inspired people to:
+In addition to changing hearts, the Bible has inspired people to:

 • build countless hospitals and orphanages